A note about this project

 CONTEXT

-History is never forgotten when it's heard first hand
+History heard first hand is never forgotten

 It makes history feel more real.
 But sadly the wartime generation are growing older, with fewer chances for young people to hear these stories.